ENX Association: Fields of activity

-In addition, there are reciprocal affiliations with ANFAC, GALIA, and SMMT.

 Use of the ENX network

 Usage scenarios

-The European automotive industry's communication network, also known as the ENX network, is based on the standards set by the ENX Association regarding security, availability, and interoperability.
-This industry network ensures the secure exchange of development, production control, and logistical data within the European automotive industry.

 The automotive industry is characterized by strong international cooperation and a need for companies to closely coordinate linked processes, which requires precise alignment and seamless data exchange between partners.
 This makes "integrated global network concepts" necessary.
 ENX is a platform that provides the foundation for these cooperative production models.

 Realignment began at the end of 2002 with the aim of aligning technical development consistently with user requirements, particularly for small and medium-sized businesses.
 The implementation took several years.
 In June 2004, French users complained about the lack of cost-effective entry-level solutions in the France Telecom portfolio.

-As of March 2011, over 1,500 companies in the automotive and other industries were using the network, which is available worldwide in more than 30 countries.

-The network supports all IP-compatible protocols and applications.
-Its bandwidth accommodates a range of functions, from classic EDI data exchange and database access to secure email exchange and video conferencing.
-The use of EDI transfer protocols, such as OFTP (Odette File Transfer Protocol), OFTP2, and AS2, is widespread within the ENX network.
-OFTP2, developed in 2004, allows for use via the public Internet.

 According to the trade press, some vehicle manufacturers have been advocating for the use of OFTP2 over the Internet since 2010, affecting "tens of thousands of suppliers."
 In this widely accessible medium, substantially more security is required for the transfer of sensitive data, and estimating the implementation costs can be challenging.